cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 ## Offer

-The collective name both for events and places, usually used to indicate.
-Translated from the Dutch "Aanbod" to indicate the events/places that users of [online calendars](#online-calendar) can attend or visit.
+The collective name for events and places.
+Usually used to indicate the events and places that users of [online calendars](#online-calendar) can attend or visit.
+(Translated from the Dutch "Aanbod".)

 ## Location